dsc-courses/dsc10-notes/_sources/01-getting_started/tools.md

 massive amounts of data, and it's a data scientist's job to analyze it.
 Of course, any data set of moderate size cannot be analyzed with pencil and paper alone; instead, we turn to computers to do the heavy lifting.
-In this textbook, we will learn several of the most important computational tools used by working data scientists *today*: *Python*, *Jupyter notebooks*, and the *Pandas* data science package.
+In this course, we will learn several of the most important computational tools used by working data scientists *today*: *Python*, *Jupyter notebooks*, and the *Pandas* data science package.